Eikix/sha3-wgpu/README.md

 # sha3-wgpu

-GPU-accelerated SHA-3 library using WebGPU (WGSL + wgpu-rs) with WASM bindings for Node.js and Bun.js.
+GPU-accelerated SHA-3 library using WebGPU (WGSL + wgpu-rs) with WASM bindings for Bun.js.

 This library provides **batch hashing** capabilities, making it ideal for scenarios where you need to hash many inputs in parallel.
 The GPU implementation excels when processing 100+ hashes simultaneously.